mixelpixel/forked.one.adept.solana/notes/Unboxed Solana Course Lesson Dev Template.md

 - Use B to...
 - Explain X
 - Describe Y
+- Use sentence casing (resist the urge to capitalize all concept or coding terms)
-- NOTE: The italics description of this section will stay with the lesson.
+- **NOTE**: The italics description of this section will stay with the lesson.
 The following ones, however, should be removed (i.e. remove the descriptions for the TL;DR, Overview, Demo, and Challenge)

 # TL;DR